Guyana: Sports

 The major sports in Guyana are cricket (Guyana is part of the West Indies cricket team for international cricket purposes), basketball, football and volleyball.
 Minor sports include softball cricket (beach cricket), field hockey, netball, rounders, lawn tennis, table tennis, boxing, squash, rugby, horse racing and a few others.

 Guyana played host to international cricket matches as part of the 2007 Cricket World Cup (CWC 2007).
 The new 15,000-seat Providence Stadium, also referred to as Guyana National Stadium, was built in time for the World Cup and was ready for the beginning of play on 28 March.
 At the first international game of CWC 2007 at the stadium, Lasith Malinga of the Sri Lankan team took four wickets in four consecutive deliveries.

+Guyana Amazon Warriors is a team representing Guyana in the Caribbean Premier League, with Providence Cricket Stadium as its home ground.
+The Caribbean Premier League is a Twenty20 league played every year in the Caribbean, hosted by the West Indies Cricket Board.

 Guyana's national basketball team has traditionally been one of the top contenders at the CaribeBasket, the top international basketball tournament for countries in the Caribbean.

 For international football purposes, Guyana is part of CONCACAF.
 The highest league in their club system is the GFF Elite League.
 Guyana's national football team has never qualified for the FIFA World Cup; however, they qualified for the Caribbean Cup in 1991, finishing fourth, and 2007.
 In 2019, they qualified for the CONCACAF Gold Cup for the first time, after finishing seventh in the qualifiers.
 They finished third in Group D, having lost two matches and drawn one.

 Guyana also has five courses for horse racing.

 Guyana featured a beach volleyball team at the 2019 South American Beach Games.